jmutai/k8s-pre-bootstrap/README.md

 - **check_unique_uuid.yml** - [Verify the MAC address and product_uuid are unique for every node](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#verify-mac-address).
 Needed for cloned VMs.

+## WARNINGS

+- Step `config_os_network` assumes that the network in the OS is managed by the `networking` and `resolvconf` services.
+If the network settings are managed by the `NetworkManager` service, disable this step.
+- Virtual IP (VIP) must be recognized via DNS or be included in the `/etc/hosts` file.

-# How to use this project
+## How to use this project

 The project requires Ansible, which can be installed both on one of the computers of the current stand and a completely separate computer that has network access to all computers of the stand (admin's computer).

-## Install Git and Ansible
+### Install Git and Ansible

 Installation is different for different Linux distributions, so see the documentation for those software products: